AccessOK

 Discrimination complaint

-The written complaint would set out the terms of the complaint, make reference to the regulations of the DDA and give the business a fixed time, say 14 days, to reply.
+The written complaint would set out the terms of the complaint, make reference to the regulations of the Equality Act and give the business a fixed time, 8 weeks, to reply.

 This would be a reasonable attempt to resolve the issue to the satisfaction of both parties before taking legal action and should be responded to positively.